 I held the highest individual ODI score for 8 years, a record I set in the World Cup.
 I also led my side to a Semi Final in the same tournament.

 I am currently an ICC match referee, was Wisden Cricketer of the Year 1968 and my country's first World Cup captain.
-I led my side to a World Cup Semi Final.
+I led my side to the 1979 World Cup Semi Final.

 I captained my side in the first two World Cups and also won the first ever ICC Trophy in 1979.

-In my only World Cup as captain, my team was eliminated in the first round of the tournament due to a washout against Bangladesh.
-I scored over 5000 runs and took over 100 wickets
+In my only World Cup as captain in 2003, my team was eliminated in the 1st round due to a washout against Bangladesh.
+I scored over 5000 runs and took 193 wkts in my career.

 I am the only bowler from my country to take 100 Test wickets.